E2 formality via obstruction theory: Applications

 given by Theorem \ref{theorem : main} can be made $W$-equivariant.
-Since by assumption, $p$ does not divide the order of $W$, it follows that any $\FF_p[W]$-vector space is injective as a $W$-diagram and thus the result follows from Theorem \ref{theorem : main in family}. \end{proof}
+Since, by assumption, $p$ does not divide the order of $W$, it follows that any $\FF_p[W]$-vector space is injective as a $W$-diagram and thus the result follows from Theorem \ref{theorem : main in family}. \end{proof}

-\begin{remark} The fact that, under these assumptions $C^*(BG,\FF_p)$ is formal as an $\E_1$-algebra is a theorem of Benson and Greenlees (see \cite{bensonformality}). \end{remark}
+\begin{remark} The fact that, under these assumptions $C^*(BG,\FF_p)$ is formal as an $E_1$-algebra is a theorem of Benson and Greenlees (see \cite{bensonformality}). \end{remark}

-\begin{remark} It is observed by Benson and Greenlees in \cite{bensonformality} that a compact Lie group satisfying the assumptions of the above theorem does not necessarily have polynomial cohomology.
+\begin{remark} It was observed by Benson and Greenlees in \cite{bensonformality} that a compact Lie group satisfying the assumptions of the above theorem does not necessarily have polynomial cohomology.
 They give the example of the non-connected group $G=\ZZ/2\ltimes T^2$ with $\ZZ/2$ acting on the torus by inversion.
 In that case $H^*(BG,\FF_3)$ is not a polynomial algebra.
 It is given by the subalgebra $\FF_3[x^2,xy,y^2]$ of $H^*(BT^2,\FF_3)\cong\FF_3[x,y]$.
-Neverthess $BG$ is $\E_2$-formal over $\FF_3$ thanks to our theorem. \end{remark}
+Nevertheless $BG$ is $E_2$-formal over $\FF_3$ thanks to our theorem. \end{remark}

-\begin{remark} The careful reader will notice that we did not exactly use the fact that $p$ does not divide the order of $W=N_G(T)/T$.
-What matters for the proof is that the action of $W$ make $H^*(BT,\FF_p)$ into an injective $\FF_p[W]$-module.
-For example, if $G=U(n)$, then $T=U(1)^n$ and $W=S_n$.
-But $H^*(BT,\FF_p)$ is injective for all values of $p$.
-So we can deduce from our theorem that $BU(n)$ is $\E_2$-formal.
-Of course, this is not very interesting as $H^*(BU(n),\FF_p)$ is a polynomial algebra on even degree generators so its formality also follows from Theorem \ref{theorem : main}.
-We do not know examples for which this extra generality is useful.